Yutong-Zhou-cv/Awesome-Transformer-in-CV/README.md

   * <span id="head-Other-Applications"> **Other Applications**  </span> **[`       «🎯Back To Top»       `](#)**
+      * (ACMMM 2021) [💬Geometry and Illumination Distortion Recovery for Document Images] **DocTr: Document Image Transformer for Geometric Unwarping and Illumination Correction**, Hao Feng et al. [[Paper](https://dl.acm.org/doi/10.1145/3474085.3475388)]
+        *  ```📌 The first research of geometry and illumination distortion of document images based on transformer.```
+        *  ⭐ SOTA on several datasets ([doc3D](https://github.com/cvlab-stonybrook/doc3D-dataset), [DocUNet](https://www3.cs.stonybrook.edu/~cvl/docunet.html)) for document image reflection task.
+        *  ```🌱 Document Image Transformer (DocTr): A geometric unwarping transformer (captures the global context of the document image by self-attention mechanism and decodes the pixel-wise displacement solution to correct the geometric distortion) and an illumination correction transformer (removes the shading artifacts). ```
       * (arXiv preprint 2021) [💬Face Landmark Localization] **LOTR: Face Landmark Localization Using Localization Transformer**, Ukrit Watchareeruetai et al. [[Paper](https://arxiv.org/pdf/2109.10057.pdf)]
         *  ```📌 The first research of Transformers in direct regression of landmarks.```
         *  ```🌱 Localization Transformer (LOTR): a direct coordinate regression approach leveraging a Transformer network to better utilize the spatial information in the feature map. ```